restic/restic/doc/manual.rst

 hours/days/weeks/months/years which have a snapshot, so those without a snapshot are ignored.

+All snapshots are evaluated counted against all matching keep-* counts.
+A single snapshot on 30-09-2017 (Sun) will count as a daily, weekly and monthly.

 Let's explain this with an example: Suppose you have only made a backup on each Sunday for 12 weeks.
 Then ``forget --keep-daily 4`` will keep the last four snapshots for the last four Sundays, but remove the rest.